sifferman/labs-with-cva6/labs/vm.md

 1. Show your modifications to `"riscv_pkg.sv"`.
 2. Show your modifications to `"os.S"`.
-3. Provide a screenshot of the waveform where the user program's address has to be translated from a virtual address to a physical address.
+3. Provide a screenshot of the waveform where the user program's address is translated from a virtual address to a physical address.